ihectorlujan/kde-personalization/README.md

 ### Konsole profile and colorscheme.

-You can download konsole files

-You can configure the terminal scheme with this colors.
+You can download the [scheme](./KonsoleFiles/ihector.colorscheme) and [profile](./KonsoleFiles/ihector.profile) files, and put it on `.local/share/konsole` or you can configure the terminal scheme manually with this palette.
 ![Terminal palette](Images/TerminalPalette.png)

 ## Applications, Applets, Widgets and Stuff.